Continually Updated Clinical Reference

-A diagnosis of mental retardation carries with it certain unique treatment needs that must be understood and addressed.
+A diagnosis of intellectual disability (ID) carries with it certain unique treatment needs that must be understood and addressed.
 Unfortunately, most psychiatrists are ill-equipped to handle this situation, having received little or no formal training in this area.
-This article is written with the specific goal of giving psychiatrists a better understanding of the special needs of patients with mental retardation and strategies for improving their quality of life.
+This article is written with the specific goal of giving psychiatrists a better understanding of the special needs of patients with intellectual disability and strategies for improving their quality of life.

-The causes of mental retardation can be grouped from most to least common as follows:
+The causes of ID can be grouped from most to least common as follows:

 • Alterations in embryonic development, such as those caused by chromosomal abnormalities or fetal exposure to drugs or toxins